nhuthoas04/doanbangame/src/webbanhang-main/README.md

 # Django game-pad

-An website gamepad app made using django 5, mysql and bootstrap 5.
-This app also uses several other packages like -

-- django-crispy-forms
-- django-filter
-- pillow
-- easy-thumbnails
-- dj-database-url

 In this app admin can manage products and orders and a customer can simply register, add items to cart...

 To run this app on your local machine you can simply follow the instructions given below.